layer6ai-labs/diffusion_memorization/README.md

 ```

 This script looks at the already stored attributions in `outputs/attributions`, therefore, make sure to run the last part first before running this script -- we have however included some default attributions in the repo.
 Note that we also have a `random` method that perturbs the prompts randomly.
 Finally, after running this script all the perturbed prompts will be stored in a separate file in `outputs/perturbed_prompts`.

+# Notebooks

+Please check out [this](examples/inference_time_mitigation.ipynb) example notebook to see how you can use our geometric method for mitigating memorization in a diffusion model.